lambodarbag/Project1/README.md

-I just clone the landing page of Dentytech website for practice.
+I just try to create a landing page of website for practice my self.